plaans/aries/solver/README.md

  - `core`: Low-level representation of variables, domains, literals.
 It also provides the implementation for the state (collection of domains) supporting backtracking and explanations.
  - `model`: Higher-level data structures and API to represent variables, expressions and their combination into constraint satisfaction problems.
  - `solver`: Implementation of combinatorial solvers with capabilities from SAT, SMT and CSP solvers.
 The solver provides an interface that accepts additional reasoners.
  - `reasoners`: Specialized reasoners that provide inference capabilities to main solver.
-It currently includes a reasoner for difference logic and one experimental CP-like module.
+It currently includes a reasoner for clauses, difference logic and one CP-like reasoner for classical propagators.
  - `backtrack`: Data structures for implementing trails that record event and allow undoing them.
 This crate provides a trail implementation meant for internal use in backtrackable structures and one that allows other entities to read the events that were pushed to the queue.
  - `collections`: Various collections that are focused on key-value collection where the key can be transformed into an array index.